“If you will live like no one else, later you can live like no one else.”

 Unfortunately, most of us aren’t surrounded by energetic, highly-focused, successful individuals who can set an example for us.
 Instead our classrooms and workplaces and neighborhoods are filled with folks who are good at spending more than they make while watching television, checking Facebook, and playing video games.
 Doesn’t it seem silly to think we have a better chance at achieving our goals while living like most people who will never achieve theirs?

 Here’s a metric that can help you determine if you’re on track for reaching your goals: are you spending your time, money, and attention differently than most people?Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.